-There were three reviews on the NHS Choices website which were all positive.
+There were seven reviews on the NHS Choices website.
+Six reviews were positive.
 There were also four reviews on-line which had been received in the year up to this inspection.
-All four had provided positive feedback.
+Two had provided positive feedback.

 The practice gathered feedback from staff through meetings, surveys, and informal discussions.
 Staff were encouraged to offer suggestions for improvements to the service and said these were listened to and acted on.